biotope/biotope-element/docs/styling.md

 import Component, { createStyle } from '@biotope/element';
 ```

+!> __Important ⚠️:__ Notice we're adding the styles to the bottom of the element, after our content.
+This is intentional, as IE11 will sometimes not fully render the style you applied to your component
+if the style is added before the content of your component.

 !> __Important ⚠️:__ Style-Scoping only works in browsers that support Shadow DOM.
 Browsers like
 IE11/Edge until V18 inherit styles as used everywhere else.
 So use unique class names and techniques
 like [BEM](http://getbem.com)to keep everything sane.

 !> __Important ⚠️:__ If you come across that issue, that your styles are displayed as text.
 Most
 likely you use a class-name that is the same as your component name.
 Together with the polyfill, the
-style tag itself get styled which causes the issue in IE11/Edge V18 and below.
+style tag itself get styled which causes the issue in IE11/Edge v18 and below.

 ## Dynamic styles
 If your styles are dynamic and depending on some values in the javascript context, just use inline
-styles in your template string. ⚠️ Recommended is to use javascript values as little as possible and
+styles in your template string. ⚠️ We recommend using javascript values as little as possible and
 keep CSS static.
-Use Precompiler like SASS or CSS Variables instead.
+Use a precompiler like SASS or CSS Variables instead.

 ```javascript
 import Component from '@biotope/element';